Types of Hip Replacement

 3. Total Hip Replacement

-Which type of hip replacement is the best?
+Which Type of Hip Replacement is the Best?

-Dr. Alexander has been using this procedure for over 15 years and it’s the standard of care in the practice.
+Dr. Alexander has been using this procedure for over 15 years, and it’s the standard of care in the practice.
 In fact, Alexander Orthopaedics is training other surgeons on how to perform this procedure.
 “We believe it’s the absolute best way to perform a hip replacement.
-We’re the leaders in this and we’re the ones who perform it best, since we’re the ones who invented it and trademarked it.”
+We’re the leaders in this, and we’re the ones who perform it best, since we’re the ones who invented it and trademarked it.”

 Hip Replacement at Alexander Orthopaedics